rabernat/research_computing/content/Assignments/final_project.md

 4. Since this is your final project, it should be a complicated code that is **at least as long as two or three homework assignments.** Have fun, pay attention to detail, and make it look nice.
 In addition to the above criteria your project will be graded based on:

-  * [x ] Clear documentation / explanation of the project and coding approach.
+  * [x] Clear documentation / explanation of the project and coding approach.
   * [x] Ability for instructors to reproduce your results.
   * [x] Demonstration of mastery of two or more major themes from the course
   * [x] Originality and creativity of the chosen data analysis